thomasjanssenR8/RTI-game/README.md

 ## Control keys
 Using the PyAutoGUI package, we can simulate the clicking with a mouse or pressing keys on the keyboard.

+In this project, we divide the RTI environment in 4 sections, each representing a key (up, down, left, right).
+The max value in the matrix determines what key should be pressed.
+Thus, by running the [RTI-game.py](RTI-game.py) script, live RTI messages enter the script and simulate the pressing of the arrow keys.